>

 A.L.
-Lloyd sang Jack Orion, accompanied on fiddle by Dave Swarbrick, on his 1966 LP First Person. this recording was later included on the Fellside anthology CD Classic A.L.
-Lloyd and in 2003 on the Dave Swarbrick anthology Swarb!.
-Lloyd commented in the original album’s sleeve notes:
+Lloyd sang Jack Orion, accompanied on fiddle by Dave Swarbrick, on his 1966 LP First Person.
+This recording was included in 1994 on the Fellside anthology CD Classic A.L.
+Lloyd, in 1996 on Topic’s extended CD reissue of English & Scottish Folk Ballads, and in 2003 on the Dave Swarbrick anthology Swarb!.
+Lloyd noted on the original album:

 In the roll call of famous musicians the sonorous name of the Bardd Glas Geraint—Geraint, the Blue Bard—occurs.
 He was a ninth century Welsh harper of such legendary eminence that when Chaucer wrote his House of Fame he set “the Bret Clascurion” up in the minstrels’ gallery alongside Orpheus and similar well known string-pickers.
 That was in the 1380s, some five hundred years after the harper’s time, but his fame endured for much longer in the English folk ballad named Glasgerion, that by chance came to be called Glenkindie when it spread to Scotland.
 The ballad of Glasgerion dropped out of tradition long ago, but the story it tells is an engaging one (a modern and more democratic parallel is the well-liked Do Me Ama) and it seemed to me too good a song to be shut away in books, so I took it out and dusted it off a bit and set a tune to it and, I hope, started it on a new lease of life.
 Farm boys, tailors’ apprentices, stable-grooms and other tricksters who overhear assignations and forestall the lover are standard stuff in folklore, but they don’t usually come to such an unjustly sticky end as opportunistic Tom, the apprentice minstrel of our ballad.
 The fiddler Dave Swarbrick likes this one: does he see himself as Jack or Tom?

-Martin Carthy sang Jack Orion on his 1968 album with Dave Swarbrick, But Two Came By, and it was included on both the compilation album This Is...
-Martin Carthy and on the definitive Martin Carthy anthology, The Carthy Chronicles.
-He commented in the original album’s sleeve notes:
+Martin Carthy sang Jack Orion on his 1968 album with Dave Swarbrick, But Two Came By, and it was included in 1971 on his compilation album This Is...
+Martin Carthy and in 2001 on the definitive Martin Carthy anthology, The Carthy Chronicles.
+He noted on his original album:

 A.L.
 Lloyd has done exceptional work in many fields, especially, to my mind, in knocking into singable shape songs that were lost in tradition, but have attractive and not to say very powerful story lines: Jack Orion is such a one.
 It is a reworking of the ballad Glasgerion or Glenkindie, and has a story not unlike the sea song Domeama, but more detailed and with an exceedingly violent end.
 The song in its traditional form was, according to evidence at our disposal, not very widespread, which serves to highlight one of the curious features of the folk revival, that is, the many songs which were not at all common in tradition are very commonly sung in the revival and vice versa.

-Sandra Kerr sang Jack Orion in 1969 on John Faulkner’s and her Argo record John & Sandra, and Nancy Kerr and James Fagan recorded it for their 1997 album Starry Gazy Pie.
-They commented in their liner notes:
+Sandra Kerr sang Jack Orion in 1969 on John Faulkner’s and her Argo record John & Sandra.
+They noted:

 Trees sang Glasgerion in 1970 on their CBS album The Garden of Jane Delawney.